This post may contain affiliate links.

 The Plymouth Cuda Convertible was produced in limited numbers, with only 34 units featuring Chrysler’s big U-code 440 Super Commando Engine, as per the American Muscle Car Museum.
 Its rarity and unique design features, such as a shaker hood scoop and dual exhausts, make it a highly sought-after classic American car.

 It offered multiple engine options, including the powerful 426 Hemi V8 that could produce up to 425 horsepower.
-Today, the few surviving Cuda Convertibles are considered valuable collector’s items and can fetch prices upwards of $2 million at auctions.
+Today, the few surviving Cuda Convertibles are considered valuable collector’s items and can fetch prices of up to $2 million at auctions.

 Chevrolet Corvette C1